 - Professionals imagine an effect and make the program do it.

 Does the second option sound familiar?
 If so, keep reading.
-In this article I'll show you how to improve ten different aspects of your workflow so that you become an aware Photoshop artist.
-With these ten simple tips you'll understand the mistakes that might have been blocking you for a long time!
+In this article, I'll show you how to improve ten different aspects of your workflow so that you become an aware Photoshop artist.
+With these ten simple digital painting tips you'll understand the mistakes that might have been blocking you for a long time!

 Note: the problems I'm describing apply to a situation when the artist achieves the effect unintentionally, while going for realistic style.
 These aren't mistakes if you plan them!